quxbaz/qwux/README.md

 ```

 #### `pick`
-* Picks props from an objecta and returns a new object.
+* Picks props from an object and returns a new object.
 ```js
 pick (obj, ...keys) => object
 /*